makinacorpus/django-leaflet/README.rst

   Useful to put the javascript code in the header or footer instead of the body of the html document.
 If used, do not forget to create the div manually.

+* ``loadevent``: One or more space-separated *window* events that trigger map initialization.
+  (Default: ``load``, i.e. all page resources loaded).
+  If empty values is provided, then map initialization is immediate.
+  And with a wrong value, the map is never initialized. :)

 Projection
 ----------